 The City of Maysville’s legislative body is the Board of Commissioners, which consists of Mayor Charles Cotterill, and Commissioners Victor McKay, Jeff Brammer, Kelly Ashley, and Andrew Wood.

 The Board of Commissioners meets on the second Thursday, of each month at 5:15 p.m., at Maysville Municipal Building, 216 Bridge Street, Maysville, KY 41056.

-Mayor Charles T. Cotterill
+Mayor Debra L. Cotterill

-Is the fifth of nine sons born to Jane S. McKay and the late Patrick McKay, Jr. His brothers include Mike, Leo, Joe, Dennis, Danny, Gerald, Bernard, and the late Pat McKay, IV.
+Victor McKay is the fifth of nine sons born to Jane S. McKay and the late Patrick McKay, Jr. His brothers include Mike, Leo, Joe, Dennis, Danny, Gerald, Bernard, and the late Pat McKay, IV.
 He is married to the former Mary A. Gallenstein, and they have three children, Chad, Patrick Dylan, and Caroline.

 Victor serves as Mayor Pro Tem and on the I.N.
 Foster Fund Committee.

-I married to Beth Wood.
-We have four children.
+Is married to Beth Wood.
+They have four children.
 Andrew Wood is a 1985 graduate of Mason County High School.
 He attended Maysville Community College and University of Kentucky before graduating from Miami University in 1990 with degrees in Finance and General Business.
 He is a 1993 graduate of Chase College of Law at Northern Kentucky University and has been practicing law in Maysville since 1993 — first with Fox, Wood & Wood and then with Wood, Wood & Young.

 The City of Maysville has a city manager form of government pursuant to KRS 83A.150.